ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 First bounce back 23.6% then if further, 38.2% and 61.8%

 ### Fibonacci Retracement construction
 As we saw, Fibonacci retracements are movements that go against the trend.
 To use this Fibonacci retracement, we have to identify the 100% move, which can be an upward or downward rally.
 Once identified, we connect using Fibonacci retracement tool, available in most major trading platforms.
-Connect the trough and the crust of the 100% moevemnt.
+Connect the trough and the crust of the 100% movement.

 #### How to use the retracements
 If for example you wanted to buy a stock but then the price suddenly spiked up, the correction provides an opportunity to enter, which we can identify this with Fibonaccis, but only after confirming the other things in checklist i.e. forms a candlestick pattern, stop-loss is at S&R level, and volumes are average.